evevseev/avs-hse-22/1-idz/README.md

 python3 tests/main.py c-source/a.out version-1/a.out
 ```
 ```
+Running 300 tests of random on each executable...
+✓ c-source/a.out:       Random Tests Passed
+✓ version-1/a.out:      Random Tests Passed

+Running 300 tests on each executable...
 ✓ c-source/a.out:       Console Tests passed
 ✓ version-1/a.out: Console Tests passed
 ✓ c-source/a.out:       File Tests passed